PX4/PX4-user_guide/en/sensor_bus/i2c_general.md

 ## Wiring
 I2C uses a pair of wires: SDA - serial data and SCL - serial clock.
 The bus is of open-drain type, meaning that devices ground the data line.
 It uses a pullup resistor to push it to log.1 (idle state) - every wire has it usually located on the bus terminating devices.
 One bus can connect to multiple I2C devices.
 The individual devices are connected without any crossing.

 For connection (according to dronecode standard) 4-wire cables equipped with JST-GH connectors are used.
-To ensure reliable communication and to reduce crosstalk it is advised to apply recommendations concerning (cable twisting)[../assembly/cable_wiring.md#i2c-cables]  and pullup resistors placement.
+To ensure reliable communication and to reduce crosstalk it is advised to apply recommendations concerning [cable twisting](../assembly/cable_wiring.md#i2c-cables)  and pullup resistors placement.

 ![Cable twisting](../../assets/hardware/cables/i2c_jst-gh_cable.jpg)